glassroom/generalized_orders_of_magnitude/README.md

 ## Replicating Published Results

+### Experiment 1: Chains of Matrix Products that Compound Element Magnitudes toward Infinity

 TODO: Describe experiment with chains of matrix products here.
 Maybe show a plot.

-**WARNING: Running this code will take a LONG time, because all chains successfully finish all steps with GOOMs.**
+**WARNING: Running the code will take a LONG time, because all chains successfully finish with GOOMs.**

 ```python
 import tqdm